mermaid-js/mermaid/docs/gitgraph.md

        commit
 ```
 > #### IMPORTANT:
-> Mermaid supports the theme variables to override the default values for **upto 8 branches**, i.e., you can set the color/styling of upto 8 branches using theme variables.
-After this threshold of 8 branches,  the theme variables are reused in the cyclic manner, i.e. 9th branch will use the color/styling of 1st  branch, or branch at index postion '8' will use the color/styling of branch at index position '0'.
+> Mermaid supports the theme variables to override the default values for **up to 8 branches**, i.e., you can set the color/styling of up to 8 branches using theme variables.
+After this threshold of 8 branches,  the theme variables are reused in the cyclic manner, i.e. 9th branch will use the color/styling of 1st  branch, or branch at index position '8' will use the color/styling of branch at index position '0'.
  *More on this in the next section.
 See examples on **Customizing branch label colors** below*
 ### Customizing branch colors
 You can customize the branch colors using the `git0` to `git7` theme variables.
 Mermaid allows you to set the colors for up-to 8 branches, where `git0` variable will drive the value of the first branch, `git1` will drive the value of the second branch and so on.